So Much Can Happen, In Paris, In A Day…

 From where they stood, she could just make out the market square along another narrow street.
 He pointed at the brochure and smiled, talking the whole time.

 Her now apparently ex-travel buddy simply made his way across the street without a thank you or goodbye.
-Julie reached for the 10f note in her pocket and offered it to her impromptu guide, who had actually turned out to be quite the gentleman.
+Julie reached for the 10f note in her pocket and offered it to her impromptu guide, who had turned out to be quite the gentleman.
 He looked a little amused and started again to speak in rapid-fire French.

 “Je ne comprends pas.”